Brad Pitt And Angelina Jolie Doc Set To Tell All: Even About Their Affair

 Brad Pitt and Angelina Jolie have kept a tight lid on their relationship over the years.
 A new documentary, however, threatens to expose all of the couple’s darkest secrets, including the real reason why Pitt split with Jennifer Aniston.

 Radar Online reports that the doc will reveal how Jolie didn’t destroy Pitt’s marriage with the Friends star.
-Pitt and Jolie allegedly had marital problems long before he hooked up with his Mr. and Mrs. Smith co-star.
+Pitt and Aniston allegedly had marital problems long before he hooked up with his Mr. and Mrs. Smith co-star.

 “Brad and Jen were having serious issues for a long time before Ang came along,” a source close to the documentary shared.
 “This film will finally reveal the real reason Brad and Jen split.
 If it wasn’t Angelina Jolie it would have been someone else!”